softwaremill/jekyll-softwaremill/_posts/company/2011-07-07-new-version-of-circular-the-flexible-document-management-system.markdown

 status: publish
 published: true
 title: !
 'New version of Circular: the flexible document management system'
+description: "We are proud to announce that from today the Circular document management system is available in a new version."
+keywords: "Circular, dms, document management system"
 author: Aleksandra Puchta
 author_login: aleksandra_puchta
 author_email: puchta@softwaremill.com